gonwan/blog/source/_posts/2025/20251028-improving-windows-gaming-experience.md

 #### 2.1 Victoria 3

 `Paradox` updates their games in high frequency.
 Shaders are generated every time, which takes a lot of time.
-[Victoria3](https://store.steampowered.com/app/529340/Victoria_3/) generates about 600MB+ shaders.
+[Victoria 3](https://store.steampowered.com/app/529340/Victoria_3/) generates about 600MB+ shaders.
 A fixed version 1.9.8 is used to measure the start time.

 |            | Exclusion? | Shader Cached? | Run1 | Run2 |
 | :--------: | :--------: | :------------: | :--: | :--: |